langchain-ai/langgraph/docs/docs/cloud/deployment/self_hosted.md

 The public Helm chart for LangGraph Cloud is available [here](https://github.com/langchain-ai/helm/tree/main/charts/langgraph-cloud).

 1. Ensure that the [Helm client](https://github.com/helm/helm?tab=readme-ov-file#install) is installed.
-1. Publish the built Docker image to a respository that can be accessed by the target Kubernetes cluster.
+1. Publish the built Docker image to a repository that can be accessed by the target Kubernetes cluster.
 1. Follow [these instructions](https://github.com/langchain-ai/helm/tree/main/charts/langgraph-cloud#readme) to configure the Helm chart and deploy to Kubernetes.

 ## Self-Host with Docker